CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption_km.md

 For example, encrypring file _my_data1.csv_ will produce a new, encrypted file with name _my_data.csv.c4h_

-The ecrypted file is now ready to be uploaded to -SD Connect_.
+The ecrypted file is now ready to be uploaded to _SD Connect_.

 With Crypt4GH GUI it is possible to encrypt only one file at the time.